Hugo ʕ•ᴥ•ʔ Bear Blog

 }

-You must pay close attention to what lock the is using, in this case, the lock have to be used is list object which is detailed in the document of Collections.synchronizedLis
+You must pay close attention to what lock the class is using, in this case, the lock have to be used is list object which is detailed in the document of Collections.synchronizedLis

 You might be able to see several drawbacks: